Beomi/InfiniTransformer/README.md

 - Memory usage is ~eq with SDPA(default) attention
   - can train Gemma-2B with 8192 seq len(128*64) on 2x H100 80G (with Adafactor Optimizer + Gradient Checkpointing)

-## How to use Type II.
-Infini Attention in Model-wise, Trainer-wise.
+## How to use Type I. Infini Attention in Model-wise, Trainer-wise.

 ### 1. Clone this repository